Proceedings of the Royal Society of Queensland

 Proceedings of The Royal Society of Queensland is a multidisciplinary scientific journal published by The Royal Society of Queensland.
 It was established in 1884.

 Volumes of the journal are typically published annually, although this schedule has varied over time as the resources of The Royal Society of Queensland have allowed.
-Volume 131 is currently in preparation and is scheduled for print-publication in December 2022.

 While the scope of The Royal Society of Queensland encompasses all of science, including the social sciences that follow scientific method, the scope of the journal is more limited, being restricted to the natural sciences and observations about natural resources and the environment from within other disciplines.
 However, 'natural sciences' is itself interpreted broadly and also, the journal publishes papers on science policy, science education and science opinion.

 All papers are single-blind peer-reviewed.